bankproxy/bankproxy/docs/connectors/README.md

 ## at.sparkasse.george

 This connector uses the _George_ web interface accessible via [https://george.sparkasse.at/](https://george.sparkasse.at/) to access the accounts.

 - `IBAN`: IBAN of the account

+## com.bawag.ebanking

+This connector uses the _eBanking_ web interface accessible via [https://ebanking.bawagpsk.com/](https://ebanking.bawagpsk.com/) to access the accounts.

+- `IBAN`: IBAN of the account